-Russ Fischer, David Greene, Calvin Laton, Patrick Moran, Craig Sloop, & Scott Westbrook are the Plans Examiners for CTAC.
+Bill Farnsworth, Nicholas Gripp, Calvin Laton, Craig Sloop, Debra Trout, & Scott Westbrook are the Plans Examiners for CTAC.
 Commercial customers can visit CTAC in the County's Building Development Center at 700 N. Tryon Street, Charlotte, NC.
 Or send an email to: CTAC.

 Frequently Asked Questions